Silene hawaiiensis

 Silene hawaiiensis is a rare species of flowering plant in the family Caryophyllaceae known by the common names Hawai'i catchfly, Hawaiian catchfly and Sherff's catchfly.
 It is endemic to Hawaii, where it is known only from the island of Hawaii.
-It is threatened by the degradation of its habitat and it is a federally listed threatened species of the United States.
+It is threatened by habitat degradation and is federally listed as a threatened species in the United States.

 Description

 This subshrub grows 15 to 40 centimeters tall and bears narrow leaves and greenish white flowers.
 The roots are spindle-shaped and sometimes grow exposed aboveground, which may help the plant survive.

 Distribution and habitat

 This plant grows on the lava and ash substrates of the volcanoes of the island of Hawaii.
 It grows at Kīlauea, Mauna Loa, Mauna Kea, and Hualālai.
 It is a member of the sparse flora in the southwest rift zone of Kilauea, which includes such plants as Coprosma ernodeoides (pilo), Dubautia ciliolata (naenae), Leptecophylla tameiameiae (pukiawe), Metrosideros polymorpha (ʻōhiʻa lehua), Nephrolepis exaltata (nianiau, ikupukupu), Sadleria sp. (amau), and Vaccinium reticulatum (ōhelo ʻai).
 A recent estimate is a total of 22 populations containing 8360 individuals.